 Short Abstract: (10 words minimum, 50 words maximum)

 Characterizing T-cell epitopes of pathogens that cause localized infections such as human papillomavirus is a challenge because of limited number of T-cells in circulation.
-A method is described in which rare T-cells were isolated and were characterized starting with a very small number .
+A method is described in which rare T-cells were isolated and were characterized starting with a very small number of cells.

 Long Abstract: (150 words minimum, 400 words maximum)

 A region within the human papillomavirus type 16 (HPV 16) E6 and E7 proteins which contained a T-cell epitope was identified using an enzyme-linked immunospot (ELISPOT) assay with overlapping synthetic peptides (Fig. 2).
-The subject was a patient who was recently diagnosed with a high-grade squamous epithelial lesion (HSIL) by biopsy, and who underwent loop electrical excision procedure for treatment on the day the T-cells were collected 1.
-The epitope-specific T-cells were isolated on the basis of interferon- (IFN-) secretion using magnetic beads according to the manufacturer’s instructions (CD8 T-cell isolation kit, Mitenyi Biotec, Auburn CA), and were grown singly in the presence of a feeder cell mixture.
+The subject was a patient who was recently diagnosed with a high-grade squamous epithelial lesion (HSIL) by biopsy and underwent loop electrical excision procedure for treatment on the day the T-cells were collected 1.
+The epitope-specific T-cells were isolated on the basis of interferon- (IFN-) secretion using magnetic beads according to the manufacturer’s instructions (CD8 T-cell isolation kit, Miltenyi Biotec, Auburn CA), and were grown singly in the presence of a feeder cell mixture.
 These T-cell clones were screened using an ELISPOT assay in the presence of peptides covering the identified region and of autologous Epstein-Barr virus transformed B-lymphoblastoid cells (LCLs)2 in order to minimize the number of T-cells needed.
 Similarly, ELISPOT assays were utilized to characterize the minimal and optimal amino acid sequence of the epitope (HPV 16 E6 52-61 FAFRDLCIVY) and its HLA class I restriction element (B58).
 The ELISPOT assay was also performed using autologous LCLs infected with vaccinia virus expressing HPV 16 E6 or E7 protein which demonstrated that the E6 T-cell epitope was endogenously processed.
 This method can also be used to describe CD4 T-cell epitopes 3.

 Protocol Text: